NSW Service Medallion criteria and guidelines

 NSW Government service doesn’t need to be continuous.

 Service which is acceptable for the purpose of extended leave may be classed as eligible service for an award.
-However, service with a Commonwealth or interstate agency is not counted as eligible service.
+However, service with a Commonwealth, Local Government or interstate agency is not counted as eligible service.

 Where a nominee’s extended leave balance does not provide evidence of the total length of NSW service, the nominator will need to show that a total of 40 or more years of service have been completed.
 This can be by providing details and dates of positions held since commencement of service.